fnhirwa/fnhirwa/README.md

 - Being a Machine learning Research Engineer at [Ivy](https://unify.ai/) Where I am contributing to and maintaining the [Ivy](https://github.com/unifyai/ivy) a Unified Machine Learning open-source library.
 Feel free to join us in the Unification of Machine Learning frameworks.

+- Successfully contributed to other open-source projects and still looking forward to contributing to more.

 💬 Available on: